wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 - **Errors by Category** (graph)

-    This graph shows the error category distribution over time for the selected period.
+    This graph shows the error by category over time for the selected period.
 Apply the required filters as explained above to select the APIs and the error categories to which this content applies.
 When you select multiple APIs, the error count is grouped by category.

     ![Errors by category graph](../assets/img/insights/error-category-graph.png){.cInlineImage-full}